megasyst/lab/docs/4_sms_response.rst

 Merchant should send MT SMS as response to End-user either for One-time payment or Subscription order, related to own service(s) only.
 No Bulk SMS sending is allowed!

-Every MT SMS should be send via HTTP API by request with authorization token in the header to **api2.megasyst.com**.
+Every MT SMS should be send via HTTP API by request with authorization token in the header to Megasyst's server.

 Request format:
   1. URL part